jrc03c/misc-vue-components/readme.md

 #### `is-locked`

-A boolean indicating whether or not the frame is locked against pane resizing.
+(Optional) A boolean indicating whether or not the frame is locked against pane resizing.
 In other words, if set to `true`, then the panes within the frame cannot be resized.
 The default is `false`.

 #### `max-size`

-A number indicating the maximum possible pane size along the primary axis (i.e., the maximum width of each pane in the case of horizontal frames and the maximum height of each pane in the case of vertical frames).
+(Optional) A number indicating the maximum possible pane size along the primary axis (i.e., the maximum width of each pane in the case of horizontal frames and the maximum height of each pane in the case of vertical frames).
 The default is `Infinity`.

 #### `min-size`

-A number indicating the minimum possible pane size along the primary axis (i.e., the minimum width of each pane in the case of horizontal frames and the minimum height of each pane in the case of vertical frames).
+(Optional) A number indicating the minimum possible pane size along the primary axis (i.e., the minimum width of each pane in the case of horizontal frames and the minimum height of each pane in the case of vertical frames).
 The default is `64`.

 #### `orientation`

-A string representing which way the panes in the frame will be stacked against each other.
+(Optional) A string representing which way the panes in the frame will be stacked against each other.
 Must be `"horizontal"` or `"vertical"`.
 Horizontal frames will contain panes sitting side-by-side.
 Vertical frames will contain panes sitting on top of one another.

 ### Events